nginxinc/nginx-gateway-fabric/tests/scale/README.md

   ```

 - Check for any errors or restarts after cleanup.
-- Check nginx conf to make sure it looks correct.
+- Check NGINX conf to make sure it looks correct.

 #### Scale HTTPS Listeners to Max of 64